quynhchristinavu/pquynhvu.github.io/content/posts/personal/2024-wrapup/_index.md

 This year has been a wild ride.
 All of a sudden I found myself in a small town across the border from Toronto, the city I called home for the past years.
 The move was indeed deliberate, yet it was not easy to accept at the time.
 <br><br>
 Life moves fast.
 <br><br>
+A quiet pause before the rush and prepare for all that's yet to come.
+Here's to holding space to what matters most.
+<br><br>